-4. Decide on Your Concentration
+4. Decide on Your Focus

 At the beginning of your career, it can be good to focus on one area of UI/UX design.
 Try to become an expert in this area.
 Take as many courses as possible and become solid in the area of your choosing.